 Archaia sent us a sneak peek of Mouse Guard: Legends of the Guard Vol. 2 #1 by David Petersen, Stan Sakai, Ben Caldwell, Nick Tapalansky, and Alex Eckman-Lawn.

 Racists are right about at least one thing (how’s that for a controversial opening statement): Other cultures are weird.
 The part that they miss out on is that weird can still be incredibly fascinating and cool.
 47 Ronin is a story that doesn’t entirely make sense to Western sensibilities and yet exposes the underlying humanity that transcends culture.
 And if you aren’t interested in that, it’s got them samurai swords.
 Lots of ‘em.

+In this issue: This week, Stephen and Matthew take a look at 47 Ronin #1 from Dark Horse Comics.
 Among the best-known tales in Japanese history, the legend of the 47 Ronin and their epic mission to avenge their disgraced master epitomizes the samurai code of honor.
 It has been said, “To know the story of the 47 Ronin is to know Japan.”
 Retold through the ages, the legend at last comes to comics in a meticulously researched and beautifully illustrated miniseries from Mike Richardson, Stan Sakai, and editorial consultant Kazuo Koike!
 Recounting this sweeping tale of honor and violence

 Press Release Dark Horse Comics is proud to announce a historical comic adaptation of the tale of the 47 ronin: A story of loyalty, sacrifice, persistence, and honor.